vmware-archive/cascade/README.md

 // An --march file must first include the declarations in the Standard Library include data/stdlib/stdlib.v;

 // Next, an --march file must instantiate the root module.
-The __target annotation is
+The __target
-// used to pass information to the Cascade compiler about how to compile the user's code.
+// annotation is used to pass information to the Cascade compiler about how to
-// __target is a colon-separated list of backend compilation passes to use.
-If only one
+// compile the user's code.  __target is a colon-separated list of backend
-// value is provided as below, then Cascade will not run in JIT-mode.
-To enable JIT-mode,
-// use the following string instead: "sw:my_backend".
+// compilation passes to use.
+Placing the name of your backend second will
+// cause your compiler to run in the background while Cascade runs the user's
+// code in software simulation.
-(* __target="my_backend" *)
+(* __target="sw:my_backend" *)
 Root root();

-// At a minimum, a backend must instantiate a global Standard Library clock which will
+// At a minimum, a backend must instantiate a global Standard Library clock
-// never leave software.
-Any code which follows the instantiation of the root is placed
+// which will never leave software.
+Any code which follows the instantiation of
-// inside of the root, and any instantiations which appear inside of the root inherit its
+// the root is placed inside of the root, and any instantiations which appear
-// annotations.
-The __target="sw" annotation overrides the value you placed on the root
+// inside of the root inherit its annotations.
+The __target="sw" annotation
+// overrides the value you placed on the root and guarantees that this module
-// and guarantees that this module will never leave software simulation.
+// will never leave software simulation.
 (* __target="sw" *)
 Clock clock();

-// This instantiation will expose an abstract bank of four Standard Library LEDs.
+// This instantiation will expose an abstract bank of four Standard Library
-// As above, the __target="my_backend" annotation overrides the value you placed on the
+// LEDs.
+As above, the __target="my_backend" annotation overrides the value
-// root.
-This ensures that this module will be compiled directly to your backend, even
+// you placed on the root.
+This ensures that this module will be compiled
-// if you configured the root to run in JIT-mode.
+// directly to your backend rather than beginning execution in software
+// simulation.
 (* __target="my_backend" *)
 Led#(4) led();

 // This declaration will expose a target-specific pci connection.
-Target-specific
-// declaration only need to specify their input and output pins.
-The actual implementation
+// Target-specific declaration only need to specify their input and output
-// will be provided by your compiler. module Pci();
+// pins.
+The actual implementation will be provided by your compiler. module Pci();
   input wire ...
   output wire ...
 endmodule

 // This instantiation will expose your target-specific module.
 The __std="pci"
 // annotation will be used to distinguish this instantiation from user code.
 As
-// above, the __target="my_backend" annotation overrides the value you placed on
+// above, the __target="my_backend" annotation overrides the value you placed
-// the root.
+// on the root.
 (* __std="pci", __target="my_backend" *)
 Pci pci();

-// At this point you may have noticed that an  --march file is just Verilog code which
+// At this point you may have noticed that an  --march file is just Verilog
-// is run before transferring control to the user.
-Now that your environment is set up,
+// code which is run before transferring control to the user.
+Now that your
-// in addition to $info() statements, you could place any arbitrary code here as well. initial begin
+// environment is set up, in addition to $info() statements, you could place
+// any arbitrary code here as well. initial begin
   $info("My Backend");
   $info(" Supports the following Standard Library Components: Clock, Led");